-Once your website is ready, make sure it is visible to your potential visitors on search engines to get the highest rankings.
+Once your website is ready, make sure it is visible to your potential visitors on search engines to achieve the highest ranking.
 At this point, you should aim for search engine optimization (SEO).
-In fact, 4 out of 5 marketers start their online marketing campaigns with an SEO strategy based on on-page and off-page tactics.
+This SEO guide is designed to help you navigate the wonderous world of search engine optimization.

 Algorithm - search engine algorithms are complex systems used to recover data from their search engine index and deliver the best possible results for a query.

-Black Hat - an unethical practice against search engine guidelines used to get hire site rankings.
-These practices usually end up with search engine penalties.
+Black Hat - an unethical practice against search engine guidelines used to get higher site rankings.
+Referred to as Black Hat SEO, these practices usually end up with search engine penalties.

 Crawler - also known as a spider or a bot, crawlers are programmed to visit web sites and read the pages to create entries for search engine index.

 Destination Page - a page your users visit after using your internal site search box.